froggyos/froggyos.github.io/versions/1.16/docs/froggyscript3.md

 'Hello, '>concat('World!') # 'Hello, World!'
 ```
-Long strings of concatenations can be hard to read, so you can alteratively use the `" . "` operator to concatenate strings.
+Long strings of concatenations can be hard to read, so you can alteratively use the `" + "` operator to concatenate strings.
 You can use this to concatenate numbers to strings, but not strings to numbers.
 ```
-out 'Hello, ' .
-'World!' # 'Hello, World!'
+out 'Hello, ' + 'World!' # 'Hello, World!'
-out 'The number is: ' .
-10 # 'The number is: 10'
+out 'The number is: ' + 10 # 'The number is: 10'
+out 10 + ' is the number' # TypeError
 ```
 #### eq
 Compares if two strings are equal.
 Returns `:1:` if true, `:0:` if false.